 Preparing Egg Shells For Dogs

 If you plan to feed the eggshell, remember to grind them up as fine as possible, preferably through a coffee grinder if you have one around.
 Always wash the shell or boil first before feeding the crushing and feeding the shell.

 Regular eggs have a chemical sprayed on them to create a shine, so it may be a better idea to feed organic eggshells.
 But even with organic eggs, you never know what bacteria will be crawling all over those shells.

 Regardless, just wash the egg thoroughly before feeding it to your dog.
 It’s always better to be safe than sorry.

 Introducing Eggs Into a Canine’s Diet

 A dog can safely eat a few eggs a week, but don’t immediately start off with so many eggs.
 The most common food allergens for dogs include: dairy, wheat, lamb, beef, soy, fish, rabbit and of course, eggs.
-There is a possibility that your dog may be allergic to eggs, so start off small and test.
+There is a possibility that your dog may be allergic to eggs, so start off small.

 The Smart Canine is a dog care website dedicated in finding dog owners the best and most accurate information possible.
 However, we cannot and don’t expect to replace professional medical advice from a vet.
 We have thoroughly researched on the topic of egg consumption by dogs, but each dog is different.
 Without examining a dog in person, we cannot claim that a dog will receive certain health benefits or side effects.